Printing plant of Ogonyok magazine

-In 2012, its status was upgraded to regional landmark, and it was announced that the building would be restored and become part of a hotel complex.
-Works since then have involved extensive alteration rather than restoration.
+In 2012, its status was upgraded to regional landmark.
+It was also announced that the building would be restored and become part of a hotel complex.
+Department of Culture officials described the building at the time as "a real masterpiece" that would be given "a second life" through restoration.
+Despite these plans, work carried out since then has involved extensive alteration rather than restoration.
+Windows, internal walls and roof structures were removed despite the building's protected status.